admin-shell-io/aas-specs/schemas/json/README.md

 Attributes describing aggregations, *i.e.*, the attributes with the cardinality ``0..*``, ``1..*`` *etc.*, are modeled as [JSON arrays].

 [JSON arrays]: https://json-schema.org/understanding-json-schema/reference/array.html

+We explicitly forbid empty JSON arrays to avoid confusion about attributes which have cardinality ``0..*``.
+Namely, an empty array is semantically equal to an omitted attribute (according to the meta-model).
+Thus, the JSON property representing an aggregation attribute must be omitted if the aggregation is empty.

 For better readability, we diverge from the meta-model and spell most properties in plural.
 For example, ``submodelElements`` instead of ``submodelElement`` in case of [Submodel] class.